Paddock to plate, farm to fork and dive to dish – the food miles are few on this small island.

 Freycinet Marine Farm

 Pop on the waders and head into the water for a tasting tour.
-Learn about oyster farming, how to shuck your own and taste Pacific oysters straight from the ocean.
+Taste Pacific oysters straight from the ocean, delve into the world of oyster farming, and learn how to shuck your own.
 They team perfectly with a glass of local east-coast riesling.

 Sirocco South